 Happy belated New Year!
 We hope you have had a great start to 2019.
-We also hope that, in 2019, you will grasp every opportunity, make the most of it, become a better version of yourself, and live a fulfilling, purposeful life!
+We also hope that, in 2019, you will tackle every opportunity, make the most of it, become a better version of yourself, and live a fulfilling, purposeful life!

 Seeing that it is the new year, we thought it would be great for you to know us better!
 Time and time again, we encounter ideas concerning us, or the podiatry profession in general.
 Sometimes, those statements are true.
 Sometimes, not so much.
 Read on to see what myths/ideas we encounter frequently, and what each of us has to say about them!

 S: This one is actually true for me.
 I can’t speak for other podiatrists, but my feet are really quite close to perfect.
 I don’t have any hard or rough skin.
 In fact, my feet are super soft like baby’s feet.
 My toenails are healthy.
 My toes are straight.
 I’d think they are 99% perfect because there is always room for improvement.